RohitDSonawane/YouTubeResearchAssistant/Readme.md

-Here's a clear and developer-friendly **README.md** for your project:

----

 # 📑 YouTube Research Assistant

 This project automates the workflow of **finding YouTube videos related to an article, extracting transcripts, and saving metadata** into structured JSON files.